English

 Prepare CESS Accounts

-• Staking Account: Used for staking and signing blockchain transactions.
+• Staking Account: Used to pay for staking TCESS.

 Please refer to Creating CESS Accounts for creating a CESS account, goto CESS faucet to get our testnet tokens, TCESS, or contact us to get assistance.